-And it’s not just in the market, we interpret everything else in those terms.
+And it’s not just in the market, we actually interpret everything else in those terms.

 But what if we were to remove ourselves from the picture?

 Well, it’s very simple: Our minds naturally want to interpret things, place them in little boxes and categorize them: “This is good for me”; “This is bad.”

-As said earlier, my own flexibility is a work in progress.
+Well, as said earlier, my own flexibility is a work in progress.
 So I can’t say I’m an expert yet.
 If anything, I’m adequate.
 So I can only write here what’s working for me at the moment, in all good faith, based on my best knowledge and experience at the time of this writing.

-First, you need to work on becoming more aware of the stories you tell yourself in the moment.
+First, to become a flexible trader, you need to work on becoming more aware of the stories you tell yourself in the moment.